WHO designates new variant of concern named Omicron

 It has yet to be detected in the United States, said Dr. Anthony Fauci, the U.S. government's top infectious disease expert.
 Abroad, the variant "seems to be spreading at a reasonably rapid rate," he told CNN.
 And although it may be more transmissible and resistant to vaccines than other variants, "we don't know that for sure right now."

-Israel, one of the world's most vaccinated countries, announced Friday that it also detected its first case of the new variant in a traveler who returned from Malawi.
-The traveler and two other suspected cases were placed in isolation.
-Israel said all three were vaccinated, but officials were looking into the travelers' exact vaccination status.
+Israel, one of the world's most vaccinated countries, announced Friday that it also detected its first case of the new variant in a traveller who returned from Malawi.
+The traveller and two other suspected cases were placed in isolation.
+Israel said all three were vaccinated, but officials were looking into the travellers' exact vaccination status.

 After a 10-hour overnight trip, passengers aboard KLM Flight 598 from Capetown, South Africa, to Amsterdam were held on the edge of the runway Friday morning at Schiphol airport for four hours pending special testing.
 Passengers aboard a flight from Johannesburg were also being isolated and tested.

 "It's ridiculous.
-If we didn't catch the dreaded bugger before, we're catching it now," said passenger Francesca de' Medici, a Rome-based art consultant who was on the flight.
+If we didn't catch the dreaded bug before, we're catching it now," said passenger Francesca de' Medici, a Rome-based art consultant who was on the flight.

 Some experts said the variant's emergence illustrated how rich countries' hoarding of vaccines threatens to prolong the pandemic.